jlnthms/numpy-neural-network/README.md

 ## Upcoming Extensions

 - **Mini-batch backpropagation:** Only instance-based training is currently available.
-- **Adam Optimization** Only SGD is implemented at the moment.
+- **Adam Optimization:** Only SGD is implemented at the moment.
-- **Possibility to save a model** weights can be saved to a file to run some experiments without retraining.
+- **Possibility to save a model:** weights can be saved to a file to run some experiments without retraining.
-- **Dropout regularization** Randomly deleting connections between neurons help reducing redundancy and improve robustness.
+- **Dropout regularization:** Randomly deleting connections between neurons help reducing redundancy and improve robustness.

 ## Getting Started